allizad/aniaupstill-jekyll/pages/index.md

 ---

-# Ania is an actor, director, and teaching artist based in NYC
+# Ania Upstill is a performer, educator and clown based in NYC

 {% include carousel.html %}